sonic-net/SONiC/doc/mgmt/Show_Running_Configuration_HLD.md

 ```

 ###### 3.6 View level callback plugin (xml_tag: data_and_rernder_cb)
-Infra will call the callback with the arguments provided by the xml tags.
+Infra will call the callback with the arguments provided by the XML tags.
-The tag to internal callback mapping has to be added in file CLI/acioner/show_config_data.pys
+The mapping of XML tag 'data_and_rernder_cb' value to internal callback function name is to be added in file CLI/acioner/show_config_data.py

 Notes:
-When introducing a new cli view, it must be added to the view list
+When introducing a new CLI view, it must be added to the view list
 in the actioner script (actioner/show_config_data.py).
 The position of view in the list is critical for correct ordering of commands display.
 Also, all the child views of the new view must be listed in the right order.

 ###### 3.7 CLI view based 'show configuration'